-- The state winner's silver medallion - Certificates for the 1st place, the 2nd place and 3rd place winners - · Recognition certificates for all other contestants. - If the state's winner is selected as a National Finalist, the state society will cover the cost of travel and hotel for the winner and a chaperone.
+- The state winner's silver medallion - Certificates for the 1st place, the 2nd place and 3rd place winners - Recognition certificates for all other contestants. - If the state's winner is selected as a National Finalist, the state society will cover the cost of travel and hotel for the winner and a chaperone.
+The states may additionally opt to cover other incidental travel expenses for their finalist.